AJWest22/weather-app/weather-app/README.md

 ## **Credits**

-For this project I'd like to credit: my family for their support, my mentor Tim Nelson for his support with past projects and for encouraging me to go for this job, and 12 Oaks Software for sending out this enjoyable project.
+For this project I'd like to credit: my family for their support, my mentor Tim Nelson for his support with past projects.

-### Icons

-The icons for this project were sent out as part of the challenge and have been used where I think appropriate.
-I do not own these.
-All rights go to their respectful owners.

 ### React Framework